Types of Motorcycle Accident Injuries

 Compensation for Accident Injuries in Rhode Island and Massachusetts

 If you or a loved one were injured in a motor vehicle accident, your injuries may require expensive medical care.
-At Bottaro Law, we don’t think you should have to face the financial burden of injuries that weren’t your fault, and we want to help you get the compensation you deserve.
+At the Bottaro Law Firm, LLC, we don’t think you should have to face the financial burden of injuries that weren’t your fault, and we want to help you get the compensation you deserve.
 Contact us today for a free consultation—our legal team is standing by 24/7 to take your calls.
 Just dial (401) 777-7777 now.

 Motor vehicle accidents exert significant force on the body, but the neck isn’t built to sustain such impact.
 In fact, neck damage is one of the most common car accident injuries.
 Neck injuries can be temporary and manageable or permanent and severe, but nearly all neck injuries involve some degree of discomfort.

-At Bottaro Law, we understand the pain and frustration that can follow a motor vehicle accident, especially if it was caused by a negligent driver.
+At the Bottaro Law Firm, LLC, we understand the pain and frustration that can follow a motor vehicle accident, especially if it was caused by a negligent driver.
 If you or a loved one sustained accident-related neck injuries, you may be entitled to compensation, and we want to help.
 Contact our Rhode Island and Massachusetts auto accident lawyers today for a free case review.
 Don’t wait to get the help you deserve—just dial (401) 777-7777 now.

 Whiplash Can Be Serious

 Whiplash occurs when the neck is quickly rocked back and forth in a whip-like fashion.
 It is extremely common in auto accidents.
 While not all cases of whiplash are severe, it’s important to seek medical attention as soon as possible if you experience the following symptoms:

 - Pain that worsens with neck movement